greenelab/lab-website-template/_members/faisal_alquaddoomi.md

   github: falquaddoomi
 ---

-Faisal Alquaddoomi is a software developer...
+Faisal Alquaddoomi is a backend software developer.